Who makes up the Section?

 American Board of Otolaryngology (ABOto) Liaison: Two-year term.
 Serves as the Section's liaison to the ABOto.
 Communicates the Section's concerns to ABOto and reports to the Section on ABOto's activities.
 Forms a communication relationship with the Executive Director of the ABOto.
 The ABOto liaison attends Governing Council meetings during AAO-HNS/F Leadership Forum and the AAO-HNSF Annual Meeting.
 Travel expenses are not covered.

 American College of Surgeons–Resident and Associate Society (RAS-ACS) Delegate: Two-year term.
 Serves as contact person for all relevant information exchanged between the RAS-ACS and the Section.
 Attends the ACS fall clinical congress, spring meeting, and phone conferences.
 Required to update the Section regarding actions taken by the ACS.
 An alternate delegate will be selected if the delegate is unable to attend meetings.
-Travel expenses are covered.
+Travel expenses are not covered.

 American Medical Association (AMA) Resident and Fellow Section (RFS) Delegate: One-year term.
 Attends both the AMA Resident and Fellow Section Annual Meeting in June and the interim meeting in December and serves as a liaison between the Section and the AMA-RFS.
 Minutes from both AMA meetings must be done within three weeks of attending these meetings.
 Important action items must be brought to the Academy via the Section's Governing Council.
 In addition, attends the medical student outreach program to promote otolaryngology to potential medical students during the AMA's June meeting.
 An alternate delegate will be selected if the delegate is unable to attend meetings.
 Travel expenses are covered.